We help banks stay on the grid: Sarvatra’s Mandar Agashe

 - Posted by: sarvatratechnologies

-- Category: AePS, ATM, IMPS Switching Services, PaaS, UPI Switching Services
+- Categories: AePS, ATM, IMPS Switching Services, PaaS, UPI Switching Services

 Fifty-five per cent of the banks are on our platform.
 Even Google Pay and Truecaller Pay are on it.